Marketing has never been so measurable. The key is to measure the right things – marketing intelligence and intelligent marketing both matter.

 - Prove marketing impact.
 Use controlled experimentation to understand what happened only because of a given marketing spend change (and would not have happened without it).

 Collectively, these points from Avinash Kaushik can improve campaign effectiveness, help you get the credit you deserve for your programs and, most importantly, ensure a better return on investment for all of your marketing.

-Increasingly, as I have written before, Marketing is about defining the future of business and it can only do that if we pay attention to the numbers.
+Marketing is about defining the future of business, and it can only do that if we pay attention to the numbers.
 We need to measure success so that we can do more of what works and less of what doesn’t.